 Another very common tradition on the Independence Day in Brazil is the Civic Parade.
 It takes place in various areas of the city, counting with the participation of students from all the schools in each region.

 So this is the history and celebrations of Independence Day in Brazil!
+Did you know there was a Brazil independence war?
+And did you know who declared Brazil’s independence from Portugal?
 Are you curious about the places we’ve been talking in this Dica?
 You can visit some museums with us in a RioLIVE!
 Activity.
 Come study with us in our school in Copacabana and learn history while practicing the Portuguese language!

 Happy Independence Day, Brazil!